tgrothe/java-linear-git-history/README.md

 Create a linear history of all local branches through rebase.

-No guarantee.
+No guarantees.
 Make backups, just in case.

 ## Example